College: Human Sciences

 MAC X140 (3) Pre-calculus Algebra or approved alternative

-HUN X201 (3) The Science of Nutrition (“B minus" or higher required)
+HUN X201 (3) The Science of Nutrition (final grade of “B minus" or higher required)

 CHM X045, X045L (3,1) General Chemistry I with Lab

 CHM X046, X046L (3,1) General Chemistry II with Lab

 BSC X010, X010L (3,1) Biological Science I, Lab